 Study a master of the type of photography you want to improve.
 Normally we think of a mentor as someone we interact with on a periodic basis.
 Times have changed.
 Dead or alive, your mentor has examples of his/her photography published on the web.
-The internet gives you access to any photographer's blog, Facebook on online gallery.
+The internet gives you access to any photographer's blog, Facebook page, Instagram feed, photography book, or online gallery.

 Lock in on the advanced techniques your favorite photographer uses.
 No, you don't have to pay for coaching if you don't want to.
-I've made it a point to find photographers I like and have attended seminars workshops in the following areas of photography:
+Your mentor can doesn't have to be one specific photographer.
+It can also just be focused on one of the following areas of photography.

-Many would argue that Ansel Adams is perhaps the most well-known photographer of all time.
+Many would argue that Ansel Adams was perhaps the most well-known photographer of all time.

 His love of nature and his advanced mastery of modifying film developing and printing made his work World renown.

 If you have an interest in black and white nature photography, there could be no better place to start.